ZihengChen/Notebook/hackathon6.md

 git cms-addpkg RecoLocalCalo/HGCalRecProducers
 ```

-**Note** when merging `lecriste:hack5_Leo`, there might be a small merge confict issue.
+> when merging `lecriste:hack5_Leo`, there might be a small merge confict issue.
 In this case, you will at the branch `merge-attempt`.
 To solve this confliction, one just needs to modify *RecoLocalCalo/HGCalRecAlgos/interface/HGCalImagingAlgo.h*.
 Then commit and merge again to your branch.

 ```
 git checkout hack_zichen